dorshamir55/AngularProjectsManagement/README.md

 # AngularProjectsManagement

-Developed using Angular in VScode.
+Developed using Angular in VSCode.

 Projects management app.